JeffersonLab/evio/README.md

 # **C library**
 ----------------------------
 The C library is called libevio.
 It is a library with limited capabilities.
-In the past, this was acceptable because the evio format was fairly simple.
-However, as its complexity has greatly expanded in this version, the C library will be of very limited usefullness unless one is knowledgeable about all the intricacies of the format.

 To compile it, follow the directions below for the C++ compilation which will include the C as well.
 The C++ library is much more extensive in scope.